SANTORINI

 Over the years, grape growers have built terraces using petrified lava stones in order to prevent the soil being eroded by the strong winds, and to help retain what little rain falls.
 Thanks to geographical factors here, the vines are very healthy: the hot sun and strong winds dry up any dampness on the fruit and prevent diseases and other problems such as mildew and botrytis.

 In other words, the principles of organic cultivation are automatically applied here, as the growers are left only with the tasks of sulphuration and pruning.
-The latter involves the use of a special technique to form a “basket” within which the grapes are protected from the sand carried in the wind.
+The latter involves the use of a special technique to form a “basket” within which the grapes are protected from the sand carried by the wind.

 Which are the best known varieties?

-Vinsanto, a wine with a rich gold colour and an exceptional aroma achieved thanks to many years of maturation and aging in the bottle and the extra mature sun-dried white grapes with which it is made.
+Aidani, with its sharp aroma, is mixed with Assyrtiko and Athiri to produce Vinsanto, a wine with a rich gold colour and an exceptional aroma achieved thanks to many years of ageing in the bottle and the use of ripe sun-dried white grapes.